In the 1950s, the Saskatchewan Institution Was Home to Some of the Earliest Psychedelic Experiments

 When you think about the roots of modern psychedelic research, chances are a familiar cast of now-infamous (and controversial) characters and settings come to mind.

 Maybe it’s psychologist Timothy Leary’s Harvard Psilocybin Project, a series of experiments in the early 1960s that explored the potential of mushrooms to reform criminals, treat alcoholism, and provoke spiritual experiences.
 Or perhaps it’s MKULTRA, a secret project started in 1953 that ran for about 20 years, in which the CIA conducted experiments, sometimes on unwitting participants, to gauge the potential use of LSD and other psychedelics for mind control, information gathering, and even psychological torture.

-But for people in Canada, the history of psychedelic research is much closer to home than you might think: In the heart of the prairies in Saskatchewan, the now-demolished Weyburn Mental Hospital was the site of some of the world’s earliest psychedelic research.
+But for people in Canada, the history of psychedelic research is much closer to home than you might think: In the heart of Saskatchewan, the now-demolished Weyburn Mental Hospital was the site of some of the world’s earliest psychedelic research.
 At the hospital, about an hour-and-a-half drive away from Regina, researchers conducted groundbreaking studies that examined whether LSD and mescaline could be leveraged to better understand mental illness or treat addiction.

 The Road to Psychedelic Research at Weyburn

 Before Weyburn became known for the novel psychedelic research taking place within its walls, the institution — opened in December 1921 as the Souris Valley Regional Care Centre, the largest building in the province at that time — was the site of experimental (and now largely outlawed) psychiatric treatments, including lobotomies, electroshock therapy, insulin therapy, and hydrotherapy.
 Despite an eventual capacity of 1,800 patients and staff, Weyburn was also notoriously overcrowded and admission was often considered a life sentence.